anantjain-xyz/anantjain.dev/_posts/roadmapping-for-startups/index.md

 | **Project 2** | Eng Excellence | 50 | 10 | 5 |
 | **Project 3** | Eng Excellence | 70 | 20 | 3.5 |

-### Step 5: Make it official in Linear
+### Step 5: Make it official

-Use Initiatives and Projects in Linear to record the roadmap.
+I love using Initiatives and Projects in Linear to record and execute on the roadmap.